chipsalliance/firrtl-spec/spec.md

 ## Implementation Defined Modules (Intrinsics)

+Intrinsics ([@sec:intrinsics]) can be expressed as intrinsic modules but this will be deprecated in the future.
+Intrinsic modules are equivalent to their inline syntax which should be preferred.

 Intrinsic modules are modules which represent implementation-defined, compiler-provided functionality.
 Intrinsics generally are used for functionality which requires knowledge of the implementation or circuit not available to a library writer.
 What intrinsics are supported by an implementation is defined by the implementation.